That dollar amount results from a -7.1% decrease from $62.7 billion five years back in 2020.

-Given Michigan’s population of about 10 million people during 2019, its total $55.3 billion in 2019 exports translates to roughly $5,400 for every resident in the Great Lakes and Midwestern state.
+Given Michigan’s population of 10.13 million people during 2025, its total US$58.3 billion in 2025 exports translates to roughly $5,750 for every resident in the Great Lakes and Midwestern state.
+That dollar metric lags the average $6,100 per capita one year earlier during 2024.

 Michigan’s Top 10 Exports